 Almost at the end of the picturesque trail is Sum Waterfall (Slap Sum, which literally means ‘Noisy Falls’), the largest river waterfall in Slovenia.
 This is where the gushing river in the Vintgar Gorge will conduct a grand finale for their visitors.
 Very nice!!

 Moving towards the end of the trail is another ticket booth for people entering from the other side, which is nearer to Sum Waterfall.
 I turned back from here on and continue to be mesmerised by this scenic Vintgar Gorge walk.

-I gotta say this is one amazing place and thankful that such nature beauty is open to the public, very sure it ain’t easy to build a walkway through the difficult terrain.
+I gotta say this is one amazing place and thankful that such natural beauty is open to the public, very sure it ain’t easy to build a walkway through the difficult terrain.
 This is a perfect side trip when in Bled and does allocate the time to see this natural wonder of Slovenia.
 I am glad I did.